To fully explore my transition from Christian fundamentalism to atheism would require an

 Then, in 2003, I came up with Gennifer Orphala Daniels, the primary character in a short story,

 working title: “G.O.D.
-Was A Teenage Girl”.
-For the slow, G.O.D. are the initials of
+Was A Teenage Girl” (G.O.D. are the initials of

 technology.
 On a lark, she stole a time machine, some planet-builders, and cloning machines.
 You